With Cockburn out, No. 17 Illinois falls 81-65 to Maryland

 - Donta ScottAmerican basketball player

 COLLEGE PARK, Md.
-(AP) — Donta Scott scored a career-high 25 points and Maryland took advantage of Kofi Cockburn's absence in an 81-65 victory over No. 17 Illinois on Friday night.
+(AP) Kofi Cockburn's absence gives No. 17 Illinois another obstacle to overcome.

+The Illini found out how difficult that might be when Donta Scott and Maryland dominated the paint.

+Scott scored a career-high 25 points, and the Terrapins beat the Illini 81-65 on Friday night with Cockburn sidelined because of a concussion.
+With the star Illinois big man unavailable, the Terps enjoyed a 40-16 scoring advantage in the paint and 21-8 on free throws.

 Alfonso Plummer scored 18 points for Illinois, which was coming off a double-overtime loss to No. 4 Purdue on Monday night.
 The Illini got Andre Curbelo back in that game after he'd been out since November with his own concussion-related issues.
-Then they had to face Maryland (10-9, 2-6) without Cockburn, their star big man.
+Then they had to face Maryland (10-9, 2-6) without Cockburn.

+Coach Brad Underwood didn't have any specific timetable for Cockburn's return, but he seemed to understand it could be a little while.

+''You've got to be very careful how many changes you make because you don't have a guy, for what may be a short or a long period of time.
+I don't know,'' Underwood said. ''We thought Curbelo's was going to be a quick period of time, and it's nine weeks later.''

 Illinois has not won at Maryland since 2011.
 The Terps are 4-0 at home against the Illini since joining the Big Ten.